 Caribbean Honeymoons in St Martin & St Maarten

-If you are looking for rest, relaxation, sunshine, beautiful beaches, good food and little bit of night life, then St Martin will tick the box for the perfect honeymoon.
+If you are looking for rest, relaxation, sunshine, beautiful beaches, good food, and a little bit of nightlife, then St Martin will tick the box for the perfect honeymoon.
 A choice of excellent accommodation and luxury service from boutique hotels and luxury villas.
-Let goeasy travel help you plan the perfect holiday package for you and your family and friends Holiday Planner

-If you are looking for a relaxing holiday for the family then consider St Martin with it’s French feel, Caribbean sunshine and beautiful beaches.
+If you are looking for a relaxing holiday for the family then consider St Martin with its French feel, Caribbean sunshine, and beautiful beaches.
+Let go easy travel help you plan the perfect holiday package for you and your family and friends, email now.

 Getting Married in St Martin and St Maarten

 weddings are possible however there are different legal requirements for both sides of the island.
-In St Martin the laws are the same as France and at least one of the couple must have reside on the island for one month prior to the wedding and register the wedding at least 10 days before the wedding day.
+In St Martin, the laws are the same as France and at least one of the couple must have resided on the island for one month prior to the wedding and register the wedding at least 10 days before the wedding day.